 - Youth Programs

 Program Description: The IRC Youth Programs provides academic assistance and productive extracurricular activities for refugee teens in high school and middle school, whose education has often been interrupted by war or years in refugee camps.

 After School Tutor (High School)

-Minimum 3 month commitment, Tuesdays and Thursdays 2:15-5:00PM at Crawford High School or City Heights IRC Office
+Minimum 3 month commitment, Monday - Friday starting in September.
+2:15-5:00PM at Crawford High School, Hoover High School.
+Saturday tutoring is held at the City Heights IRC Office 10am to 1pm.

 Assist high school students with homework completion.

 Experience working with youth (ages 13-18) in High school; Experience tutoring or working in an academic setting; Experience working in a diverse, multi-cultural setting; Experience working with refugees or English Language Learners.